course-kit/website/content/online-course-react.md

 export default Lesson
 ```

-### “Complete and continue” button
+### Complete and continue button

-The last thing we’ll add to the lesson page is a “Complete and continue” button.
+The last thing we’ll add to the lesson page is a *Complete and continue* button.
 This allows the user to navigate to the next lesson once they’ve finished watching the video.

-Let’s create a new component called `CompleteAndContinueButton`*.* This will use React Router’s `useNavigate` hook to navigate to the lesson passed in as a prop.
+Let’s create a new component called `CompleteAndContinueButton`.
+This will use React Router’s `useNavigate` hook to navigate to the next lesson (whose ID is passed in as a prop).

 *src/components/CompleteAndContinueButton.js*